Maui County Watch

 Total budget growth

-FY23 → FY27 proposed
+FY24 → FY27 adopted

-Property tax per household
+Property tax revenue growth

-The Maui County budget grew from $1.02B in FY23 to a proposed $1.62B in FY27 — an increase of $595.9M in four years.
+The Maui County budget grew from $1.02B in FY24 (actual) to an adopted $1.62B in FY27 — an increase of $595.9M in three years.

 Fastest-Growing Budget Areas

-FY23 to FY27 proposed — percent increase
+FY23 to FY27 adopted — percent increase

 Office of Economic Development — Community Grants+75.1%